yergin/qt-cmake-vscode/README.md

 Qt + CMake cross-platform app template for VSCode
 =================================================

-This is intended as a template for developing distributable cross-platform Qt desktop apps under LGPL in VSCode rather than using QtCreator.
+This is intended as a template for developing distributable cross-platform Qt (LGPL) desktop apps in VSCode rather than using QtCreator.
 Supported platforms for deployment are Windows 10 and above and macOS 10.15+.
 Included is a script for code signing and notarization for macOS deploymemt.
 Linux deployment is not currently supported.

 A word of warning
 -----------------